 I had travelled to quite a few different parts of Poland already, having first visited the country in 2005 and returned many times since, before I decided to live here permanently from July 2016.
 As a long term travel writer for 15 years, I also visited Polish Antarctica in 2010 on an insane journey through 165 countries.
 This page will show where I have been in Poland so far and places I continue to travel to, you can stay tuned on my Facebook Page and Instagram Feed too!
-As often as I can, I also run a reader poll where you control my destiny!
+As often as I can, I also sometimes run a reader poll where you control my destiny!